 Others may not feel the same way I do when left alone with their thoughts and an open stretch of unclaimed time.
 Maybe they allow themselves to enjoy it.
 Maybe they don’t overthink it.
 Maybe they embrace it.
 Perhaps, instead of seeking a distraction from their head or from the threatening silence of solitude, they lean in.
 They lean in and look around and maybe they find inspiration there.
 Maybe they find themselves.

 In any case, time spent fretting is not time spent well.
 I’d rather waste my time joyfully than worry I’m wasting my time.
 At the end of a day, I think, it comes down to being present.
 It’s about owning a decision and not looking back.
-Alone or surrounded by others, we cannot go wrong if we are living with intent.
+It's about living with intent.